Fertility options after cancer treatment will depend upon your age and whether you have been through premature ovarian failure or early menopause.

 And don't forget - Mother's Day is also a great opportunity to spread the important bowel cancer awareness message to your Mum and Grandma.

-A number of kick ass women living with or beyond bowel cancer and their loved ones have shared their empowering stories, you can read their kick ass stories here.
+Since the campaign launched in 2018, a number of kick ass women living with or beyond bowel cancer and their loved ones have shared their empowering stories.